Dublin City Centre is Relatively Compact and Easy to get Around on Foot

 Did you know that Dublin is one of only four UNESCO Cities of Literature?
 While you are visiting for the Festival we recommend a number of places with links to Dublin’s famous authors and playwrights:

-• Dublin Writers’ Museum: close to the Teachers’ Club, Cobalt Café and James Joyce Cultural Centre
+- Dublin Writers’ Museum: close to the Teachers’ Club, and the James Joyce Cultural Centre

 There are numerous other places to visit as well as tours and literary pub crawls!
 Check out dublin.ie and visitdublin.com for more.